made-ml-in-prod-2022/Aer-bit/README.md

 ~~~
 -------------------------------

-Generate train and test corpus from raw data:
+Generate train and test corpus from raw data (in case test set is not provided):
 ~~~
 python ml_project/split.py
 ~~~